calypsonet/calypsonet-terminal-api-website/content/apis-java/_index.md

 ---

 ---
-This section lists the components that can be used to develop Java and Android applications.
+This section lists the APIs that can be used to develop Java and Android Calypso® certifiable frameworks.